Scientific Name

 How to Grow and Care

 Sedum is easily planted.
-Simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there for shorter varieties.
-They will send out roots from wherever the stem is touching the ground and root itself.
+Simply laying the plant on the ground where you want it to grow is usually enough to get it started for shorter varieties.
+They will send out roots from wherever the stem touches the ground and root itself.
 If you would like to ensure that the plant will start there, you can add a very thin covering of soil over the plant.

 Learn more at How to Grow and Care for Sedum.